 - Acceptance to a post-secondary institution of higher education

-Many people want to know howa GED differs from a high school diploma.
-A high school diploma (or its equivalency credential) is generally regarded as the minimum educational level for most jobs, and for acceptance into post-secondary colleges and/or professional schools.
+Many people want to know how a GED differs from a high school diploma.
+A high school diploma is generally regarded as the minimum educational level for most jobs, and for acceptance into post-secondary colleges and/or professional schools.

-When earned, a high school diploma becomes a representation of one’s educational achievements – at least up until that point in time.
+When earned, a high school diploma or GED becomes a representation of one’s educational achievements – at least up until that point in time.

 Many people want to know how a GED differs from a high school diploma.
 To compare the two, consider these facts: